Centennial Park (Nashville): History

+The Parthenon

-A replica of the Parthenon was also built, to honor Nashville's status as "The Athens of the South", and was intended to be longterm.
+A replica of the Parthenon was also built to serve as the Exposition's Fine Arts building, and to honor Nashville's status as "The Athens of the South".
 It was designed by William Crawford Smith.

 As was common with such expositions, afterward most of the temporary buildings and exhibits were dismantled.
-Lake Watauga, the gardens, bandshell and the Parthenon were the most prominent features when the park was officially dedicated in May 1903.
+Lake Watauga, the gardens, bandshell and the Parthenon were the most prominent features remaining from the Exposition when the park was officially dedicated in May 1903.
 Consistent with Jim Crow laws, African Americans were prohibited from using Centennial Park, as they had been excluded from its previous manifestations as parks.

+By the 1920s, the plaster exterior of the Parthenon replica had begun to deteriorate.

-In 1909, the Confederate Private Monument, designed by George Julian Zolnay, was dedicated.
+In 1909, the Confederate Private Monument, designed by George Julian Zolnay, was dedicated in the park.
 The United Daughters of the Confederacy (UDC) had helped raise money to commission the monument.

 Centennial Park became an important recreation site for whites of Nashville.
 As African-American activism increased for renewed civil rights, the park became a site of conflicts.
 On July 18, 1961, six African Americans were turned away when they tried to use the public swimming pool in the park, which, was, of course, supported by their tax dollars.
 The next day, all Nashville public pools were closed under the pretext of "financial reasons".
 It was not until after passage in 1964 of a national civil rights law ending discrimination that African Americans were allowed to use the park.
 In 1972, the pool was redeveloped as an arts center.

-The Parthenon replica had been built as a temporary building to house the Nashville pavilion.
-As it deteriorated, it was proposed for demolition but residents favored keeping it.
-Finally, in the 1920s the city and park officials agreed to replace the temporary plaster building with a permanent, concrete and steel structure.
-It is still standing and has been renovated as needed.

 From 1954 to 1967, the Parthenon was the backdrop for an enormous nativity scene sponsored by Harveys department store.
 (This has since gone out of business.)
 The scene was approximately 280 ft long, 75 ft deep and was flooded with colorful lights.
 However, by 1968, it was sold to a Cincinnati shopping center.
 According to the Nashville Banner, the nativity scene was shown only two Christmas seasons in Cincinnati before it collapsed and was discarded.